All » Google Workspace » How Google Workspace Gives Each User Unlimited Email Addresses

 lbalbo+newsletter@yourcrmdemo.com

-In other words, any alias Local-part will work with any plus addressing Local-part.
+In other words, any alternate email address Local-part will work with any plus addressing Local-part.

 A Difference Between Consumer Gmail and Google Workspace Gmail

-What does work with consumer Gmail, but does not work with Google Workspace Gmail is adding periods to the Local-part of the email address (unless addresses with periods are added via aliases by a Google Workspace admin).
+Something that works with consumer Gmail but does not work with Google Workspace Gmail is adding periods to the Local-part of an email address (unless addresses with periods are added via aliases by a Google Workspace admin).

 About Us | Privacy Policy